Careers in Psychology Event & Open House

 Child, Adolescent& Family Psychology [back to top]

 Child, adolescent, and family psychology is a dynamic and rapidly evolving field that places understanding and treatment within the complex matrix of development and relationships (family, peer, school, community, society).
 Children and families are consistently identified as underserved populations with diverse clinical needs.
-Psychologists who are well trained to provide empirically based professional services across the lifespan but with deeper understanding of child development (clinical assessment, psychotherapy and other interventions, consultation, program development and evaluation) are in great demand in a variety of roles and settings including outpatient clinics, medical and mental health services in hospitals, mainstream and special educational program in schools, private practice, juvenile and family courts, juvenile justice systems, child protection agencies, and social service agencies.
+Psychologists who are well trained to provide empirically based professional services across the lifespan but with deeper understanding of child development (clinical assessment, psychotherapy and other interventions, consultation, program development and evaluation) are in great demand in a variety of roles and settings including outpatient clinics, pediatric offices, medical and mental health services in hospitals, mainstream and special educational program in schools, private practice, juvenile and family courts, juvenile justice systems, child protection agencies, and social service agencies.

-School-Based Mental Health Services [back to top]
+Mental Health Services in Schools [back to top]

 Most mental health services for children and adolescents are provided in schools.
 This presents a broad range of career possibilities.
 School psychologists, school counselors, social workers, clinical psychologists, and nurses are among the mental health professionals who provide these services.
 Counseling is just one of the many ways in which children and adolescents receive much-needed assistance.
 Our understanding of how best to promote children's social and emotional development has advanced considerably in recent years.